wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

         Use `admin` as the username and password.

 3. Expand the **/querydoctor/{category}** resource and click **Try it out**.
-4. Let's specify `surgery` as the doctor category.
+4. Specify `surgery` as the doctor category.
 5. Click **Execute**.

      <a href="{{base_path}}/assets/img/integrate/tutorials/service-catalog/developer-portal-api-try-it-execute.png"><img src="{{base_path}}/assets/img/integrate/tutorials/service-catalog/developer-portal-api-try-it-execute.png"></a>